Carolinian forest: Conservation efforts

 Some parts of the remaining natural area in the Carolinian zone are protected in an effort to conserve the region and its unique, diverse biota.
 For example, today there are many protected areas including Point Pelee National Park, 21 provincial parks, and many conservation areas.
 Some of the best preserved areas of Canada's Carolinian forest are located in Windsor's Ojibway Prairie Complex and Rondeau Provincial Park near Morpeth, Ontario; another is the Niagara Glen Nature Reserve near Niagara Falls, Ontario.
 There are also organizations like the Carolinian Canada Coalition who aim to restore the region as much as possible.
 Carolinian forests are complex ecosystems that cannot be replicated in gardens or other small areas.
 The only way to preserve this unique habitat is continue to keep larger areas of land protected from development and agriculture.

+Long-term restoration research in southwestern Ontario shows that previously disturbed forests can gradually develop understory plant communities that resemble those of less-disturbed reference forests, especially when restoration occurs near existing natural woodland.
+Regional conservation planning has also focused on improving ecological connectivity and encouraging stewardship across the Carolinian landscape.
+A regional planning framework known as the "Big Picture" approach maps large core natural areas and corridors intended to reconnect fragmented forests and wetland.
+The approach is based on the idea that small isolated habitats cannot support many forest-dependent species over long periods, and that reconnecting landscapes improves ecologically stability.

 Other conservation efforts have included the reduction of the white-tailed deer population from their peak density of 55 deer km^{−2} to 7 deer km^{−2,} between the years of 1996-2009.
 However, studies have found that while this helps reduce further forest damage, continued decline in the forest canopy can still occur, indicating the recovery from overgrazing by herbivores on the forest canopy is a long process without immediate results.
 Maintaining a lower density of white-tailed deer, while increasing the seed sources of native trees and protecting tree saplings in herbivore exclosures are all suggested ways of helping the Carolinian forest recover or at least conserve what is remaining.

+In addition to ecological restoration and landscape planning, conservation efforts in the Carolinian region have also involved public education and stewardship initiatives aimed at increasing awareness and support for habitat protection.
+Management of protected areas has not always been straightforward and debates around parks such as Rondeau Provincial Park showing the long-standing challenges of balancing recreation, development pressures, and conservation goals in this densely populated region.